Akkadu/Akkadu_Streaming_Integration/README.md

 An important note is that events are unique to both production and dev environments, so an event created in dev mode will not work in production mode.

+**In order to have a smooth experience, please refer to checklists provided below:**

 #### Production checklist
-[] I have provided CORS domain information to Akkadu [] I have created an event at akkadu.cn/com
+- [ ] I have provided CORS domain information to Akkadu
+- [ ] I have created an event at akkadu.cn/com
-[] I have coordinated with Akkadu about event interpretation at contact@akkadu-team.com or otherwise [] I have passed in the correct roomName of the event to Akkadu RTC [] I have set isDevMode:false
+- [ ] I have coordinated with Akkadu about event interpretation at contact@akkadu-team.com or otherwise
+- [ ] I have passed in the correct roomName of the event to Akkadu RTC
+- [ ] I have set isDevMode:false

 #### Development checklist
-[] I have acquired testing event details from techforce@akkadu-team.com (you can have multiple) [] I have set isDevMode:true
+- [ ] I have acquired testing event details from techforce@akkadu-team.com (you can have multiple)
+- [ ] I have set isDevMode:true

 ### Creating your own event (available on production only)